Hypersonic Technology Vehicle 2: Development

 Cruise Vehicle (HCV).
-The overall program began in the Fall of 2003 to develop program plans and conceptual designs for an incremental hypersonic technology development and demonstration approach represented by the following technology flight vehicles: HTV-1, HTV-2, and HTV-3X leading to the HCV vision vehicle.
+The overall program began in the fall of 2003 to develop program plans and conceptual designs for an incremental hypersonic technology development and demonstration approach represented by the following technology flight vehicles: HTV-1, HTV-2, and HTV-3X leading to the HCV vision vehicle.
 Due to manufacturing issues with the HTV-1 originally proposed one-piece carbon-carbon aeroshell, work on HTV-1 did not continue beyond CDR.
 HTV-2, a higher endurance and more capable vehicle, was pursued with a 'Design for Manufacturing' approach to the aeroshell.

 The Falcon HTV-2 program had two test flights, both ending within approximately nine minutes from launch.
-Both these missions are funded by the US Defense Advanced Research Projects Agency (DARPA) to help develop hypersonic technologies and to demonstrate its effectiveness.
+Both these tests were funded by the US Defense Advanced Research Projects Agency (DARPA) to help develop hypersonic technologies and to demonstrate its effectiveness.
 Under the original plan, HTV-1 was to feature a hypersonic lift-to-drag ratio of 2.5, increasing to 3.0-3.2 for the HTV-2 and 4.5 for the HTV-3.
-The actual lift-to-drag ratio of HTV-2 was estimated to be 3.0.
+The actual lift-to-drag ratio of HTV-2 was estimated to be 2.6.

 HTV-2 was to lead to the development of an HTV-3X vehicle, known as Blackswift, which would have formed the basis for deployment around 2015 of a reusable Hypersonic Cruise Vehicle, an unmanned aircraft capable of taking off from a conventional runway with a 5,400 kg (12,000 lb) payload to strike targets 16,650 km away in under 2 hours.
 The HCV would have required a lift-to-drag ratio of 6-7 at Mach 10 and 130,000 ft (40,000m).

 HTV-2 was expected to demonstrate controllable flight at velocities of around Mach 20, i.e., a capability that can reach anywhere in the world in less than an hour.
 At that speed, the flight time between New York City and Los Angeles would be less than 12 minutes.

 Design

 DARPA's Falcon Hypersonic Technology Vehicle-2 is arrowhead-shaped.

-Development of protection structures that are tough and lightweight; an aerodynamic shape that has a high lift to drag ratio; automatic navigation control systems were among the initial technical challenges facing the designers.
+Development of protection structures that are tough and lightweight; an aerodynamic shape that has a high lift to drag ratio; and automatic navigation control systems were among the initial technical challenges facing the designers.
 The various departments involved in designing the vehicle included aerothermodynamics, materials science, hypersonic navigation, guidance and control systems, endo- and exo-atmospheric flight dynamics, telemetry and range safety analysis.
 The craft could cover 17,000 km, the distance between London and Sydney, in 49 minutes.

 Built by Lockheed Martin, the HTV-2 is made of carbon composite material; the durability of such material was needed to protect important internal components from being destroyed by atmospheric heating.
 The surface temperature of the HTV-2 was expected to reach 3,500 F or more in flight; steel melts at 2,500 F.